MBehjat/EffNetViTLoRA/README.md

 # EffNetViTLoRA
-EffNetViTLoRA is a diagnosis model for Alzheimer's Disease in three classes (AD vs MCI vs CN)
+EffNetViTLoRA is a diagnosis model for Alzheimer's Disease in three classes (AD vs MCI vs CN) using ADNI whole MRI volumes.